breandan/breandan/meetings/minutes.md

 Finally, we shared some philosophical observations about language.

-   -David said that symbol construction from pixels was kind of like a monad, with compositional properties.
+    - David said that symbol construction from pixels was kind of like a monad, with compositional properties.
-   -Disha asked whether we thought the author's view of emergent symbols
+    - Disha asked whether we thought the author's view of emergent s ymbols  was reasonable?
-   was reasonable?
-   -David and Disha shared their thoughts on reuse in language.
+    - David and Disha shared their thoughts on reuse in language.
-   -David contrasted "Here is a horse" (instance of category, in English)
-   and "Here is horse" (category, in Chinese) and suggested some connection
-   to key-value storage format.
+    - David contrasted "Here is a horse" (instance of category, in English) and "Here is horse" (category, in Chinese) and suggested some connection to key-value storage format.
-   -Breandan speculated that externalizing internal thoughts functioned as some kind of loop closure.
+    - Breandan speculated that externalizing internal thoughts functioned as some kind of loop closure.

 Next paper: [Neural production systems](https://arxiv.org/pdf/2103.01937.pdf)?